gfranzini/tracer-manual/configuration/step-3-selection.md

 FORMULA

+> **[danger] EXPLAIN FORMULA**

 Simply put:

 * _Global knowledge_: Information derived fromthe entire corpus; global knowledge is, for example, the computed feature frequency in a corpus.
 * _Local knowledge_: Information derived from the reuse unit \(e.g. a sentence\); local knowledge is the context of the reuse unit or, for instance, the length of its words.
 * _Global usage_: Selection is applied to, for example, the entire text or corpus.
 Local usage: Selection is applied to the reuse unit.
+* _Local usage_: Selection is applied to the reuse unit.

-These can be combined in the tracer\_config.xml file in the following ways:
+These can be combined in the `tracer_config.xml` file in the following ways:

-* localglobal: Local knowledge in a global context.
+* `localglobal`: Local knowledge in a global context.
 This is the default setting of TRACER and the most used.
-* globallocal: Global knowledge in local context.
+* `globallocal`: Global knowledge in local context.
-* globalglobal: Global knowledge in a global context.
+* `globalglobal`: Global knowledge in a global context.
 TRACER treats every reuse unit in the same way but it can easily create empty reuse units.
-* locallocal: Local knowledge in a local context.
+* `locallocal`: Local knowledge in a local context.
 For example, given a certain word-length, TRACER removes from the reuse unit all words that are shorter than the specified length.

 IMAGE